Food Safety + Food Vendors

 - At the end of the event, provide the Jackson County Health Department with the completed EVENT CHECKLIST, retaining a copy for your records.

 - NOTE: Temporary Vendor Applications should be submitted with your permit fee.
+Please call the office for pricing at the time of your event, prior to submitting your application.
 Non-profit charitable, educational or religious vendors will not be charged a permit fee.
 The Jackson County Health Department must receive the applications at least one week in advance of the event.

 Proudly Serving Our Community